 Holiday events have returned with a bang.
 There’s a fun experience for anyone who needs some festive cheer.

-It’s the first chance to see Santa.
-Find a spot near the intersection of Michigan Avenue and McCamly Street – the front of the parade should reach there by 6 p.m.
-While waiting, check out a small market and get free hot chocolate at 32 E. Michigan Ave.
+It’s your first chance to see Santa.
+Find a spot near the intersection of Michigan Avenue and McCamly Street – the parade starts rolling at 5:30 p.m. from the corner of Washington Avenue and Champion Street.
 It’s also the first night the lights turn on for the International Festival of Lights.

 Downtown Marshall’s quaint main street is perfect for an old-fashioned parade.
 They start at the fountain circle and head downtown at 7 p.m.
-While in Marshall that night, get a sneak peek of the Merry Mile at the Calhoun County Fairgrounds.
+This year’s theme is The North Pole and Misfit Toys.

 There’s a reason Albion’s parade on Dec.
 2 is called Albion Aglow: it begins with the ceremonial tree lighting in Bournelis Park at 6 p.m.
 Afterward, line up along downtown’s Superior Street to see the parade.